 Check out Galleria Vittorio Emanuele II

-Right next to the Piazza Duomo you’ll find the Galleria Vittorio Emanuele II, an oldest and the most luxurious Italian shopping mall, a temple of high-end shopping and outdoor cafes.
+Right next to the Piazza Duomo, you’ll find Galleria Vittorio Emanuele II, the oldest and most luxurious Italian shopping mall, a temple of high-end shopping and outdoor cafes.
 Built in 1877, the gallery is named after Vittorio Emanuele II, the first king of Italy.

 Finest facade details, soaring iron-and-glass dome and the floor mosaics make it an incredible place to walk around.
 To avoid bad luck in life, find the bull mosaic in the centre of the gallery, put your heel in the bull’s groin and turn backwards three times.

 Stroll Via Dante

 Visit the Brera neighborhood

-Brera is the arty neighborhood and one of the trendy areas of Milan.
+Brera is the artsy neighborhood and one of the trendy areas of Milan.
 It’s famous for its fashionable cafes and restaurants, cobblestone streets and hip designer stores.
-You’re probably hungry by now and luckily in Brera neighborhood you have plenty of choice.
-Pick one of the restaurants or trattorias along the street and order one of the traditional Milanese specialties: Osso bucco (cross-cut veal shanks braised with vegetables, white wine and broth) and Risotto alla milanese (saffron-gilded risotto).
+You’re probably hungry by now and luckily in the Brera neighborhood you have plenty of choice.
+Pick one of the restaurants or trattorias along the street and order one of the traditional Milanese specialties: osso bucco (cross-cut veal shanks braised with vegetables, white wine and broth) and risotto alla milanese (saffron-gilded risotto).
 After lunch, head to Pinacoteca di Brera, Milan’s well known painting gallery.
 Its collection of works includes several of the greatest masterpieces in the art history.

 Explore Castello Sforzesco and Parco Sempione